erinvdoyle/instatrip/README.md

 ## Departure Details

-After reading that InstaTrip departs out of Dublin (with new departure cities to launch "soon"), the user is prompted to enter a series of departure details: The date, their travel date flexibility, and their length of stay.
+After reading a message that InstaTrip departs out of Dublin (with new departure cities to launch "soon"), the user is prompted to enter a series of departure details: The date, their travel date flexibility, and their length of stay.
 User input is validated at each step

 <p align="center">